The Teaching of Writing at Mersey Park Primary School

 Writing

 At Mersey Park, all our writing stems from high quality starting texts.
-Foundation Stage follow the Years 1- 6 follow the National Curriculum for writing.
+Foundation Stage follow the Early Years Statutory Framework and Years 1- 6 follow the National Curriculum for writing.
 We also teach the children a specific, progressive range of sentence types in each year group.
-Throughout school, ‘Golden Words’ and the use of ‘Word Walls’ encourage the children to use new, challenging vocabulary both in spoken language and in their written work.
+Throughout school, ambitious vocabulary is taught, discussed and displayed across all areas of the curriculum.
+Children and consistently encouraged to use this new, challenging vocabulary both in spoken language and in all aspects of their their written work.

 Talk for Writing